 The majority of visitors to Ullapool will either pass through it on a tour of the NC500 (Ullapool to Inverness is just 75 minutes by car) or will only be there to wait for the next ferry to Stornoway, meaning time spent in the area is often just a few hours at most.

-However, this is one village that deserves to be fully explored as it’s a fantastic place for anyone that loves the great outdoors.
+However, this is one village that deserves to be fully explored as it’s a fantastic place for anyone who loves the great outdoors.

 There are so many options for enjoying the landscape surrounding Ullapool that it’s difficult to know where to begin, but having spent a couple of days there recently I have a few suggestions that I think will be of interest to the majority of people.